 Call, leave a voice message, or email the office for non-urgent items you might need refreshed before 5 pm each day.
 There is a video doorbell at the front door you can ring at any time between 8 am and 8 pm for urgent items.

 If you want to dispose of trash there is a dumpster located to the right of the office.
 You can drop the bag over the green fence before 5 pm but if after 5 pm, please place inside of dumpster to avoid attracting wildlife!
+(Don't forget to RECYCLE all you can!)
 Alternatively, you can leave the bag outside with your recycling during the day and we will pick it up.

 We are in a wild-fire risk area, so there are no outdoor fire pits or outdoor fires allowed anywhere on property (It's illegal!)
 Please dispose of cigarettes carefully too!